typotheque/text-shaping/docs/A-tutorial.md

-# Tutorial on how to build an OTL Devanagari font
+# A. Tutorial on how to build an OTL Devanagari font

 This tutorial showcases that, with glyphs already in hand, how one can construct OTL rules to build a basic but functional Devanagari font with desired shaping behavior.